dwright37/dwright37.github.io/_pages/about.md

 News
 ========
+- (01/09/2025) I'll be starting as a Tenure Track Assistant Professor at Aalborg University Copenhagen from Februrary 2026!

 - (20/08/2025) Our paper "Unstructured Evidence Attribution for Long Context Query Focused Summarization" was accepted to EMNLP 2025 (Main)!

 - (21/07/2025) Co-led the tutorial *Addressing AI Driven Misinformation* at IC2S2 2025 in Norreköping